cristian-azocar/microservice-boilerplate/README.md

 - `docs`

 And then put them wherever you are going to make the deploy.

+**Important:** Remember to not copy the `local.yml` file or it will override any other configuration specific for your deployment environment, as its only meant for development purposes.
+If you need to do some configuration specific to your environment (for example, you need to change the URL of some external API in production), it's highly recommended that you use the environment-specific file (in the previous example, use the `production.yml` file if your `NODE_ENV` variable is set to `production`).

 Now, install the dependencies where you copied the files.